Suprada-2002/notes_training/MVC/passing_modelData.md

 ## Strongly typed views
 - the best way to transfer data is to use a strongly typed model as it provides compile-time error checking as well as intelligence support

+### View Model
+- it is a model which contains more than one model data required for a particular view.